richard-austin/security-cam/README.md

 with software decoding (see <a href="https://thorium.rocks/">Thorium</a> and <a href="https://github.com/StaZhu/enable-chromium-hevc-hardware-decoding">Special Chromium Build</a>)
   * For Chromium based browsers running on Ubuntu 23.04 with VAAPI installed and a suitable Intel GPU, you may need to use the parameters --enable-features=VaapiVideoDecodeLinuxGL,VaapiVideoDecoder,VaapiVideoEncoder in the command line to enable hevc decoding.
 This will also enable hardware decoding generally.
+* https web admin hosting and rstps (secure rtsp streaming from cameras) are not currently supported.
+* This has been tested with SV3C and ZXTech cameras and Reolink Wi-Fi doorbell.
+There might be compatibility issues with some other camera types.
+* 2 way audio (Onvif profile T) supported on the Reolink Wi-fi doorbell using firmware version v3.0.0.1996_23053101.
+The firmware from Reolink main downloads site does not fully support this functionality.
 ### Run Time Platform and Installation
 The current build configuration is for Raspberry pi V4 or V5 running headless (server) version of Ubuntu 23.10 (Mantic Minotaur).
 Installation of the complete system can be done with a .deb file which you can obtain from the latest release in the Releases section or you can build yourself by following the details under the Development section below.